📑

 Unwinding Pendle positions with expired Principal Tokens

-Last updated 1 day ago
+Last updated 16 days ago

 Closing or repaying a Pendle position on DeFi Saver is functionally the same as with other collateral, in terms of the steps you need to take.
-However, if the Principal Tokens have expired (reached maturity), the steps taken within the close/repay transaction differ.
+However, if the Principal Tokens have expired (reached maturity), the steps taken within the close/repay recipe differ.

 Expired tokens can't be sold off (swapped), and must first be redeemed on Pendle.
+Another factor is how the unstaking process for the underlying asset works.

-4. Redeem the Principal Token (for example, PT eUSDe for eUSDe) on Pendle.
+1. Redeem the Principal Token on Pendle.

 This provides users with positions that have expired PTs a time and cost-efficient way of unwinding their position in a single transaction.